👉

 In this study, 18 patterns are used to identify code snippets on GitHub, corresponding to 18 different types of secrets (AWS Access Keys, Google OAuth Access Token, GitHub OAuth Access Token, etc.).

-Although 18 secrets types is far from exhaustive (the GitGuardian secrets scanner is able to detect 350+ types of secrets), they are still representative of services widely used by software developers and are easily identifiable.
+Although 18 secrets types is far from exhaustive (the GitGuardian secrets scanner is able to detect 350+ types of secrets, including generic secrets), they are still representative of services widely used by software developers and are easily identifiable.

 Then, the secrets are removed from the original file, and the code assistant is used to suggest new strings of characters.
 Those suggestions are then passed through four filters to eliminate a maximum number of false positives